darioseidl/peersim-push-sum/README.md

 Usage
 --------------------------------------------------------------------------------

-The peersim library, including the .jar files for jep and djep must be downloaded separately.
+The PeerSim library must be downloaded separately.
+You can download the library from the SourceForge http://sourceforge.net/projects/peersim/.
+Extract the Zip archive and place the peersim-1.0.5 folder in the lib folder of this project.

 References